shakfu/Spotykach/docs/dev/chuck-midi.md

 A pragmatic middle path: do **A now** (it satisfies the playable-keyboard need cheaply), and treat **B** as a later capability gated on whether portability of stock MIDI `.ck` files is actually a product goal.

 **Highest-uncertainty item to bench first (if B):** the `CBufferAdvance` put/get behaviour across the main-loop/ISR boundary.
-That is the load-bearing assumption; confirm it under the CritSec before committing to the rebuild.
+That is the structural assumption; confirm it under the CritSec before committing to the rebuild.

 ---